 - Scroll down to the Circuits settings.

+- For new circuits, select Add new circuit and enter the information for your circuit.
 The WAN circuit information should have been given to you by your internet service provider (ISP).
 If you have any questions about any of the required information, contact your ISP.
 Or you can contact Bigleaf Support and we can assist you as well.

 Download/Upload speed